-Rotational lining (rotolining) is used to apply seamless, partially or fully bonded liners to pipes, process equipment, tanks, pump and valve housings.
+Matrix Internal Linings solution (AKA Matrix Rotolining) is used to apply seamless, unbonded or fully bonded liners to pipes, process equipment, tanks, pump and valve housings.

 As Matrix Rotolining solutions are seamless, they are free of stresses and conform to highly complex shapes, eliminating the need for internal access to the part.

 - Reduced failure points due to the seamless nature of the liner